chuckhoffmann/wired-logic/apps/sandbox/readme.md

 --------
 Move the mouse or press either the arrow keys or `WASD` to move the cursor.

-Clicking the left mouse button or pressing `Space` will flip the state of the pixel under the cursor.
+Clicking the left mouse button or pressing `Space` will flip the state of (i. e. draw or erase) the pixel under the cursor.

 Pressing `P` will toggle the pause state of the simulation.